awslabs/dynamodb-cross-region-library/README.md

 * Uses a custom implementation of the [Kinesis Connector Library](https://github.com/awslabs/amazon-kinesis-connectors) to apply incoming stream records to the destination table in real-time
 * Creates a DynamoDB checkpoint table using the given or default `taskName`, used when restoring from crashes.
   * **WARNING**: Each replication process requires a different `taskName`.
 Overlapping names will result in strange, unpredictable behavior.
 Please also delete this DynamoDB checkpoint table if you wish to completely restart replication.
 See how a default `taskName` is calculated below in section "Advanced: running replication process across multiple machines".
 * Publishes default KCL CloudWatch metrics to report number of records and bytes processed.
-For more information please refer to the [official KCL documentation.](http://docs.aws.amazon.com/streams/latest/dev/monitoring-with-kcl.html)
+For more information please refer to the [official KCL documentation.](http://docs.aws.amazon.com/streams/latest/dev/monitoring-with-kcl.html).
+CloudWatch metric publishing can be disabled with the `--dontPublishCloudwatch` flag.
 * Produces logs locally according to the default log4j configuration file, which produces 2 separate log files: one for the KCL process and one for the rest of the connector application.
 You may use your own log4j.properties file to override these defaults.
 In addition, AWS CloudWatch offers a [monitoring agent](http://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/WhatIsCloudWatchLogs.html) to automatically push local logs to your AWS CloudWatch account, if needed.

 > **NOTE**: More information on the design and internal structure of the connector library can be found in the [design doc.](./DESIGN.md) Please note it is your responsibility to ensure the connector process is up and running at all times - replication stops as soon as the process is killed, though upon resuming the process automatically uses the checkpoint table in DynamoDB to restore progress.